akostrik/stage_telegram_python/README.md

 - only for Linux
 ### The limits related to MongoDB
 - MongoDB free size is limited to ...
 Mg
-- The insructions only fot cloud version MongoDB are provided here (MongoDB Atlas), however a user can use MongoDB installed locally
+- The instructions are provided here only for the cloud version MongoDB (MongoDB Atlas), however a user can use MongoDB installed locally
 ### The limits related to OpenAI
 - OpenQI requires payment
 - The learning service is limited to 5 examples par a request (sometimes lesss than 5, if the message or the examples are long)